Editorial Guidelines

 1. Source

-We begin with trusted Canadian and regional outlets, government releases, court documents, public data, and credible international reporting when relevant.
+We begin with trusted Canadian and regional news organizations, government releases, court filings, public records, and credible international reporting when relevant.

 2. Compare